 Growth, Housing and Environment (GHE) measures the level of traffic on a number of roads in the Island.
 Looking at change in these levels gives an insight into the effect the coronavirus pandemic and lockdown have had on Islanders' movements around Jersey.
 As lockdown measures are potentially eased, and sectors of the economy reopen, these numbers will provide an insight into if, and how quickly, the Island returns to previous levels of movement.

-Table 12 shows that the weekly total number of vehicles passing through the tunnel decreased slightly (by 1%) in the latest week.
+Table 12 shows that the weekly total number of vehicles passing through the tunnel was essentially unchanged (up 0.2%) in the latest week.